HypeCheck

 Absorption & Bioavailability

 Not applicable — CCS is not intended to be absorbed.
-It functions mechanically in the tablet and passes through the GI tract.
-No human absorption or bioavailability data provided in the studies.
+It functions mechanically in the tablet and passes through the gut.

 Red Flags to Watch For

-• Presence in 1,000+ registered supplement products reflects its widespread use as a manufacturing aid, not evidence of health benefits
+• Presence in 1,000+ registered supplement products reflects its near-universal use as a filler/disintegrant, not evidence of health benefit

-• Some individuals with cellulose sensitivities or strict dietary restrictions may want to verify tolerance, though no safety concerns were flagged in the provided studies
+• Some individuals with cellulose sensitivities may want to note its presence, though safety data in the provided studies shows no toxicity concerns at typical excipient levels

 Products Containing Croscarmellose Sodium